handshake-org/libhns/INSTALL.md

     ./configure --help

-If you want to install c-ares in a different file hierarchy than /usr/local, you need to specify that already when running configure:
+If you want to install hns in a different file hierarchy than /usr/local, you need to specify that already when running configure:

-    ./configure --prefix=/path/to/c-ares/tree
+    ./configure --prefix=/path/to/hns/tree

 If you happen to have write permission in that directory, you can do `make install` without being root.
 An example of this would be to make a local